Analyzing Human-Human Interactions: A Survey

-Another approach is to first detect faces or bodies using a generic face or body detector \citep{patron2012structured,ryoo2011stochastic}.
-Given two close detections, interactions can subsequently be classified based on extracted features within the detection region \citep{ryoo2011human}.
+Instead of relying on interest points, we can first detect faces or bodies using a generic face or body detector \citep{patron2012structured,ryoo2011stochastic}.
+Given two close detections, interactions can subsequently be classified based on extracted features within the detection region \citep{ryoo2011stochastic}.
 Various attributes, including gross body movement and proximity, have been employed to classify the interaction. \citet{patron2012structured} also include the relative size and orientation of each person. \citet{khodabandeh2015discovering} consider clusters of similar frames based on proximity and appearance of pairs of people.
 They find that user feedback helps to increase the purity of the clusters, in turn improving the interaction classification.
-The drawback of this two-stage approach is that classification is suboptimal when the person localization fails, for example when people partly occlude each other.
+The drawback of this two-stage approach is that classification is sub-optimal when the person localization fails, for example when people partly occlude each other.
 This is a common situation, especially when people interact in close proximity.